Toy model to understand oscillatory behavior in timelike nucleon form factors

-{\it Summary.}--- We have introduced a simple framework to deal with the damped oscillation observed in the electromagnetic form factors of nucleons which is measured in $e^+e^-\to N\bar N$.
-The FSI effect is important for this phenomenon and leads to a factor made of the $N\bar N$ Jost function with the distorted-wave Born approximation.
+{\it Summary.}---We have introduced a simple framework to deal with the damped oscillation observed in the electromagnetic form factors of nucleons which is measured in $e^+e^-\to N\bar N$.
+The FSI effect is important for this phenomenon and leads to a factor consisting of the $N\bar N$ Jost function with the distorted-wave Born approximation.
 Using the squared-well potentials, the FSI factors are naturally damped oscillatory and the experimental data can be well explained.
-It can easily extend to interpret the threshold enhancements on the production cross sections for the $n\bar n$, $\Lambda\bar\Lambda$, and $\Lambda_c\bar\Lambda_c$, and moreover, same approach can also give inapparent enhancements in other channels just with a proper adjustment of FSI parameters.
+It can be easily extended to interpret the threshold enhancements on the production cross sections for the $n\bar n$, $\Lambda\bar\Lambda$, and $\Lambda_c\bar\Lambda_c$, and moreover, same approach can also give inapparent enhancements in other channels just with a proper adjustment of the FSI parameters.

-The oscillation phenomenon could also exist in the productions of hyperon-antihyperon and other pairs, which is an interesting topic in both experiment and theory~\cite{Dai:2021yqr}.
-With the better understanding of the form factors in future, we hope one can furthermore disclose the related structures of nucleons and other baryons.
+The oscillation phenomenon could also exist in the production of hyperon-antihyperon and other pairs, which is an interesting topic in both experiment and theory~\cite{Dai:2021yqr}.
+With the better understanding of the form factors in the future, we hope that it will also be possible to reveal the related structures of nucleons and other baryons.